brooks/mac-dev-setup/README.md

 This document describes how I set up my developer environment on a new MacBook or iMac.
 We will set up [Python](http://www.python.org/), [Node](http://nodejs.org/) (JavaScript), and [Ruby](http://www.ruby-lang.org/) environments, mainly for JavaScript development.
 Even if you don't program in all three, it is good to have them as many command-line tools use one of them.
 As you read  and follow these steps, feel free to send me any feedback or comments you may have.

-The document assumes you are new to Mac.
-The steps below were tested on **OS X Mountain Lion**.

 - [System update](#system-update)
 - [System preferences](#system-preferences)
 - [Google Chrome](#google-chrome)